kartoza/sawps/docs/src/user/manual/help-contact.md

 ## Summary

 The Contact Page offers a straightforward and user-friendly contact form for users to get in touch.
 Users can provide their name, email, specify the subject, and compose their message.
 Additionally, there is an option to request a copy of the message they are sending.
 The `SEND` button is used to send the message to the platform.
-This page is an essential communication channel for the users to connect with the organisation.
+This page is an essential communication channel for users to connect with the organisation.